noahehall/theBookOfNoah/0current/scripting.md

     - always quote the value to reduce errors
     - you most likely want to use `$@` and not `$*` in scripts
     - always set your variables at the top of script, never manually type ANYTHING and always reference things by variables

+  - always set your locale, just do this every where

 ## gotchas
   - bash reads at least one complete line before executing any cmds on that line